satbq/musicMCT/README.md

 those points relative to various hyperplane arrangements tells us a lot about the scales’ internal structures and mutual relationships.
-The shape of those hyperplane arrangements gets pretty complex–for the important case of seven note scales, the main arrangement has 42 hyperplanes in a 6d space–so computational tools are very helpful.
+The shape of those hyperplane arrangements gets pretty complex–for the important case of seven-note scales, the main arrangement has 42 hyperplanes in a 6d space–so computational tools are very helpful.

 If you’ve ever wondered why a piece of music uses one scale rather than